(the story 'Sapiens' missed: see review here)

 I have also translated and interpreted widely in the arts world, both for artist clients such as Paul McCartney, Yoko Ono, Frank Zappa and Stanley Kubrick, and institutions such as the Royal Academy, the National Film Theatre and the RIBA.
 I have contributed to international conferences on translation and interpreting, and taught and lectured at institutions as diverse as the Oriental Institute at Oxford University, the School of Oriental and African Studies, the London School of Economics and the Oriental Society at Eton College.
 I have also written in depth about the work of Frank Zappa, who I worked with over a period of ten years.

-Apple Corps, Baker Botts LLP, Barclays de Zoete Wed, Bristows, BBC, British Museum, British Telecom, Channel 4, Chatto and Windus, Dentsu, DTI (now BIS), European Patent Office, Fuji-Sankei Communications, Hakuhodo, Henry Moore Foundation, Institute of Contemporary Arts, ITV, Japan Broadcasting Corporation (NHK), Japanese Embassy, Japan Foundation, LBC Radio, Marconi, Marks & Clerk, Marshall Arts, MPL Communications, National Film Theatre, Nomura Research Institute, NTV, Pia Corp, Royal Academy, Royal Institute of British Architects, RWS Translations, Saatchi & Saatchi, Sheridans, Simmons & Simmons, Takarazuka, Toei Inc, Tokyo Broadcasting System, Travers Smith, TV Asahi, TV Man Union
+Apple Corps, Baker Botts LLP, Barclays de Zoete Wedd, Bristows, BBC, British Museum, British Telecom, Channel 4, Chatto and Windus, Dentsu, the DTI, European Patent Office, Fuji-Sankei Communications, Hakuhodo, Henry Moore Foundation, Institute of Contemporary Arts, ITV, Japan Broadcasting Corporation (NHK), Japanese Embassy, Japan Foundation, LBC Radio, Marconi, Marks & Clerk, Marshall Arts, Mori Building, MPL Communications, National Film Theatre, Nomura Research Institute, NTV, Pia Corp, Royal Academy, Royal Institute of British Architects, RWS Translations, Saatchi & Saatchi, Sheridans, Simmons & Simmons, Takarazuka, Toei Inc, Tokyo Broadcasting System, Travers Smith, TV Asahi, TV Tokyo, TV Man Union

-Gerry Adams, Tadao Ando, Matthew Bourne, Prince Charles, Eric Clapton, Sir Terence Conran, Meghnad Desai, Hiroyuki Eihara, Uri Geller, Philip Glass, Jane Goodall, Peter Greenaway, Katherine Hamnett, George & Olivia Harrison, Chrissy Hynde, Ken Kaiko, Kaoru Kanetaka, Takeshi Kitano, Tetsuko Kuroyanagi, Stanley Kubrick, Tetsuya Kumakawa, Sean Lennon, Paul McCartney, Issey Miyake, Amon Miyamoto, Minoru Mori, Desmond Morris, Shido Nakamura, Yukio Ninagawa, Yuji Oda, Yoko Ono, Sir Simon Rattle, Sir Richard Rogers, Ryuichi Sakamoto, Sir Nic Serota, SMAP, Sir Georg Solti, Ringo Starr, Sting, Seijun Suzuki, Soichiro Tahara, Go Takamine, Masaharu Takasaki, Shuntaro Tanikawa, Jann Wenner, Frank Zappa
+Gerry Adams, Tadao Ando, Sir Matthew Bourne, Prince Charles, Eric Clapton, Sir Terence Conran, The Lord Desai, Hiroyuki Eihara, Uri Geller, Philip Glass, Dame Jane Goodall, Peter Greenaway, Katherine Hamnett, George & Olivia Harrison, Chrissy Hynde, Ken Kaiko, Kaoru Kanetaka, Takeshi Kitano, Tetsuko Kuroyanagi, Stanley Kubrick, Tetsuya Kumakawa, Sean Lennon, Sir Paul McCartney, Issey Miyake, Amon Miyamoto, Minoru Mori, Desmond Morris, Shido Nakamura, Yukio Ninagawa, Yuji Oda, Takeshi Okada, Yoko Ono, Sir Simon Rattle, Sir Richard Rogers, Ryuichi Sakamoto, Sir Nic Serota, SMAP, Sir Georg Solti, Sir Ringo Starr, Sting, Seijun Suzuki, Soichiro Tahara, Go Takamine, Masaharu Takasaki, Shuntaro Tanikawa, Jann Wenner, Frank Zappa